wireapp/wire-server/docs/reference/user/rich-info.md

 For every team user we can store a list of key-value pairs that are displayed in the user profile.
 This is similar to "custom profile fields" in Slack and other enterprise messengers.

 Different users can have different sets of fields; there is no team-wide schema for fields.
-All fields are strings.
+All field values are strings.
+Fields are passed as an ordered list, and the order information is preserved when displaying fields in client apps.

 Only team members and partners can see the user's rich info.